Mohita21/VersatileFPApp/README.md

 ## Installation

+#### Requirements
-Install any IDE like PyCharm or Visual Studio Code to run the python fiels for serving the flask application backend code.
+Install any IDE like PyCharm or Visual Studio Code to run the python files for serving the flask application backend code.

-The code for this Application is in two different repositories:
+The code for this application is aailable in two different repositories:
 1. [Front End Angular CLI Application Code](https://github.com/Mohita21/VersatileFPApp)
 2. [Back End Flask Application Code](https://github.com/Mohita21/Application_Backend)

-#### Requirements

 #### Front End Angular CLI Application
 This front end project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.
 This project has the front-end code for the application, **Web Portal for AI-based Tools for Fresh Produce Procurement Price Forecasting**.